RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/GameCube/Need for Speed Most Wanted (NTSC-U) [GOWE69]/Debug Car Changer Cycler Switch Vehicle Codes (2 Codes).md

 <details>
 <summary>Debug Car Changer Cycler/Switch Vehicle</summary>

-Press XXXXXX buttons to switch vehicle live, modified debug car changer that is nativally in the game.
-XXXXX cycles to the previous vehicle, XXXXX) cycles to the next vehicle.
+Press X and D-Pad Up/D-Pad Down buttons to switch vehicle live, modified debug car changer that is nativally in the game.
+X and D-Pad Down cycles to the previous vehicle, X and D-Pad Up cycles to the next vehicle.
 The code below ("Cop Vehicle Cycler") allows you to cycle thru all cop vehicles.
 You can customize the vehicle list to any vehicle you want, all you need to do is change the vehicle hashes to the ones you want (First hash is "BB9B2938", last one is "7D8802A6").
 To get a hash, use NFS Hasher v2.0 by nfsu360 and input the vehicle string name and copy the value from "VLT Memory" to the code.